 Does Microsoft Office have infographic templates?

-Yes, Microsoft Office provides a several types of infographic templates in its SmartArt feature.
-They can be a starting point to create infographics in Word.
+Yes, Microsoft Office provides several types of infographic templates in its SmartArt feature.
+They can be a starting point for creating infographics in Word.

 Where can I find free infographic templates?

 You can find free infographic templates on many platforms.
-But the best resource for free infographic templates you can use to appealing design is Venngage.
+But the best resource for free infographic templates you can use for appealing design is Venngage.